chaunceygardiner/weewx-loopdata/README.md

 ## Description

-LoopData is a WeeWX service that generates a json file (loop-data.txt) containing values for the observations in the loop packet; along with today's high, low, sum, average and weighted averages for each scalar observation in the packet.
-For vector observations (wind), average, RMS average, vector average and vector direction is available.
+LoopData is a WeeWX service that generates a json file (loop-data.txt) containing values for the observations in the loop packet.

+For scalar observations (i.e., everything but wind), today's high, low, sum, average and weighted averages are also availble.

+For vector observations (i.e. wind), today's high speed/direction and today's low speed are available.
+Additionally available are average, RMS average, vector average and vector direction.

 Use LoopData, and some JavaScript to make your report pages update on every loop cycle.

 A WeeWX report is specified in the LoopData configuration (e.g., `SeasonsReport`).
 With this information, LoopData automatically converts